FLUX-SE/all_docs/en_US/elixir_doc/7_Preferences.md

 # Main Setup

-These parameters are global for all Elixir plugins.
+These parameters are global for all Elixir instances.
 They are saved on the preferences document folder, and are commun for all the DAW.

 ## Display Quality